Maccabi Haifa

 Maccabi Haifa (מכבי חיפה) is one of the biggest sports clubs in Israel and a part of the Maccabi association.
 It runs several sports clubs and teams in Haifa which have competed in a variety of sports over the years, such as Football, Basketball, Weightlifting, swimming, Tennis, Table tennis, Volleyball, Team handball, Water polo, Ice hockey, Artistic gymnastics, Chess, Boxing, Fencing, Rugby and others.
 Maccabi Haifa is well known for its green and white stripes uniforms.

+The club integrated the elements of Istanbul Maccabi S.K. after its dissolution in 1942.